gambo26/Wealth-of-Nation/README.md

 # Wealth-of-Nation
-Project using Excel and Tableau
+## Project using Excel and Tableau

-Aim: To clean data and  get it ready to use in data visualation
+Aim: To clean data and  get it ready for visualisation

 Data: Wealth of Nation using GDP file sheet

-Data Cleaning
+Data Cleaning:
--Checking missing data and removing
+Checking missing data
-Reoval of duplicates
+Removal of duplicates

 Techniques used:
-Import Data
+Import Data,
-Set Relationships
+Set Relationships,
-Check Data types
+Check Data types,
 Build Charts

 Requirement: The client is colour blind and requested you to bear this in mind when building your dashboard.
 The